Dan Stevens (Minnesota politician): Minnesota Senate

-Crawford was first elected to the House in 2010 from district 8B.
+Dan was first elected to the Minnesota Senate in 1992 from district 8B.
 He defeated the incumbent, Tim Faust, by a margin of 8673 (55.92%) to 6786 (43.76%).
-Crawford ran on a platform of improving the Minnesota business climate, controlling spending and keeping taxes lower.
+Dan ran on a platform of improving the Minnesota business climate, controlling spending and keeping taxes lower.

+Stevens was named the 2000 Legislator of the Year by the Minnesota Association of Soil and Water Conservation Districts.

+He had become one of the Legislature's leading authorities on long-term care, heading a task force and pushing for reform on the issue.
+Stevens was also known for his willingness to take on groups like the Sierra Club, who disagreed with his approach to environmental issues.